Rick Fox

-Ulrich Alexander Fox (born July 24, 1969) is a Canadian actor and former basketball player.
-He played in the National Basketball Association (NBA) for the Boston Celtics and Los Angeles Lakers, and played college basketball for the North Carolina Tar Heels.
+Ulrich Alexander Fox (born July 24, 1969) is a Bahamian-Canadian former basketball player, three-time NBA Champion, and actor.
+He played in the National Basketball Association for both the Boston Celtics and Los Angeles Lakers, and played college basketball for the North Carolina Tar Heels.
 He was the owner of the eSports franchise Echo Fox until his departure from the franchise in October 2019.

-His acting credits have included roles in Oz, He Got Game, One Tree Hill, Ugly Betty, The Game, Meet the Browns, Melrose Place, Mr. Box Office, Sin City Saints, Krystal, Sharknado, Greenleaf, Morning Show Mysteries and All Rise.
+His acting credits include roles in Oz, He Got Game, One Tree Hill, Ugly Betty, The Game, The Big Bang Theory, Meet the Browns, Melrose Place, Mr. Box Office, Sin City Saints, Krystal, Sharknado, Greenleaf, Morning Show Mysteries, All Rise, Holes and Highest 2 Lowest.

 Early life

-Fox was born in Toronto, the son of Dianne Gerace, who was an Olympic high jumper and women's pentathlete, and Ulrich Fox.
+Ulrich Alexander Fox was born on July 24, 1969, in Toronto, Canada, the son of Dianne Gerace, who was an Olympic high jumper and women's pentathlete, and Ulrich Fox.
 His father is Bahamian and his mother is Canadian of Italian and Scottish descent.
 Fox's family moved to his father's native Bahamas when Fox was young.
 He attended Kingsway Academy in Nassau.
-Despite never playing organized ball before, he went to a summer camp and became a member of the high school's basketball team, the "Saints".
-Fox also played high school basketball in Warsaw, Indiana where he trained to excel.
+Despite never playing organized basketball before, he went to a summer camp and became a member of the high school's basketball team, the Saints.
+Fox also played high school basketball in Warsaw, Indiana.
 After two seasons (1984–1986) at Warsaw, Fox was projected to have a very successful senior season.
-Just prior to his senior season, the Indiana High School Athletic Association (IHSAA) ruled that he had no more high school eligibility left (due to completing eight semesters between the Bahamas and Indiana) and was not allowed to participate in any further IHSAA games.
+Just before his senior season, the Indiana High School Athletic Association (IHSAA) ruled that he had no more high school eligibility left (due to completing eight semesters between the Bahamas and Indiana) and was not allowed to participate in any further IHSAA games.
 Despite not playing his senior season, Fox was voted onto the Indiana All-Star team in 1987.
-He then went on to star collegiately at the University of North Carolina where his highlights began his professional basketball career.
+He then went on to star collegiately at the University of North Carolina.